I've been reading scientific literature on amusing topics - let me teach you what you didn't think you wanted to know here.Tweets by Turtle_Things

 The declarative and descriptive titles didn't show much difference in the number of downloads and citations – and naturally, the number of citations was positively correlated with the number of downloads of these articles.
 It appears as if the contents are what matters more than a marketing gimmick cleverly positioned in the title.

 This one's easy.
 Articles with shorter titles receive more citations, on average.
-The paper (aptly?) titled The advantage of short paper titles (A. Letchford, H. S. Moat, T. Preis, 2015) presents an investigation into the number of citations received by journals that publish papers with a certain length – and shows that those characterized by shorter titles tend to receive more citations than the rest.
+The paper (aptly?) titled The advantage of short paper titles (A. Letchford, H. S. Moat, T. Preis, 2015) presents an investigation into the number of citations received by journals that publish papers of a certain length – and shows that those characterized by shorter titles tend to receive more citations than the rest.

-Additionally, the papers that are presented with longer titles have been shown to, on average, have more authors (Relation of title length of journal articles to number of authors; M. Yitzhaki, 1994) – more commonly found in journals specializig in harder science, as opposed to those in social science.
+Additionally, the papers that are presented with longer titles have been shown to, on average, have more authors (Relation of title length of journal articles to number of authors; M. Yitzhaki, 1994) – more commonly found in journals specializing in harder science, as opposed to those in social science.
 A suggestion as to why this might be the case goes along the lines of the presence of keywords in titles; having more authors with different backgrounds will likely lead to more keywords having to be included in the title.

 In the same tune, there exists a Relation of the title length of a journal article to the length of the article (M. Yitzhaki, 2002).
 Articles with titles that contain more significant words are found to have more pages, which means that there exists a greater chance of them containing useful information for more people.
 Somehow, looking at the citations they receive, that doesn't seem to be the case.